 This tiny cluster of bacteria is methicillin-resistant Staphylococcus aureus (MRSA), seen under a microscope.
 This strain of the common "staph" bacteria causes infections in different parts of the body -- including the skin, lungs, and other areas.
-MRSA is sometimes called a "superbug" because it is resistant to many antibiotics.
-Though most MRSA infections aren't serious, some can be life-threatening.
+MRSA is sometimes called a "superbug" because it doesn’t respond to many antibiotics.
+Though most MRSA infections are minor, some can be life-threatening.

-MRSA infections can look exactly like ordinary staph infections of the skin: a small red bump, pimple, or boil.
-The area may be red, painful, swollen, or warm to the touch.
-Pus or other fluids may drain from the sore.
-Most MRSA skin infections are mild, but they can change, becoming deeper and more serious.
+MRSA infections can appear as a small red bump, pimple, or boil.
+The area may be tender, swollen, or warm to the touch.
+Most of these infections are mild, but they can change, becoming deeper and more serious.

 MRSA, Spider Bite or Something Else?

-Bug bites, rashes, and other skin conditions can be confused with MRSA because the symptoms may be similar: red, swollen, warm, or tender.
-ER doctors routinely ask patients who arrive with a painful spider bite whether they actually saw the spider, because these "bites" so often turn out to be MRSA instead.
-When a skin infection spreads or does not improve after 2-3 days on usual antibiotics, it may be MRSA.
+Bug bites, rashes, and other skin problems can be confused with MRSA because the symptoms are similar.
+ER doctors often ask patients who think they have a spider bite whether they saw the spider.
+These "bites" may turn out to be MRSA.
+When a skin infection spreads or doesn’t improve after 2-3 days on usual antibiotics, contact your doctor.

 MRSA Skin Infection: Cellulitis

-MRSA can lead to cellulitis, an infection of the deeper layers of skin and the tissues beneath.
-On the surface, the skin looks pink or red, like a sunburn, and may be warm, tender, and swollen.
-Cellulitis may spread quickly over a few hours.
+MRSA can also lead to cellulitis, an infection of the deeper layers of skin and the tissues beneath them.
+Cellulitis can spread quickly over a few hours.
+The skin looks pink or red, like a sunburn, and may be warm, tender, and swollen.

 MRSA Skin Infection: Abscess